 To get the most out of your job postings, testing becomes essential.
-Rather than paying for the data, you can post your job to a list of free job posting sites and gather the data from custom tracked URLs.
+Rather than paying for the data, you can post your job to a list of free job posting sites and gather the data from custom-tracked URLs.
 This will help you make better job posting decisions for your company.

-Most people look for jobs online through job posting websites like Monster, Glassdoor and LinkedIn.
+Most people look for jobs online through job posting websites like Monster, Glassdoor, and LinkedIn.
 Through the magic of data analytics, we can know the most popular days of the week to look for a job.
-LinkedIn has found that on their platform, the day when the most job seekers look for work and submit applications is on Monday.
+LinkedIn has found that on their platform, the day when most job seekers look for work and submit applications is on Monday.

 However, according to TIME, Tuesday is the most popular day to apply for a job.
 And research from eQuest says that job seekers are most active on Wednesday.
 The take-home message?
 The early part of the week is the best time to post job ads, and Friday and Saturday are the worst.
 People who are not content with their jobs get a respite on the weekends and push off their unhappiness until the following week.
 Then Monday comes, and they realize how much they want a change.